-The Group incurred contract costs for certain projects in which only a term of reference with scope of service was signed by the Group with customers but the customer contracts have yet to be finalised.
-The Group determined that it is a service provider to the customers and the transaction price of the customer contracts would be sufficient to recover the contract costs that had been and to be incurred.
+The Group incurred contract costs for certain projects in which only a term of reference with scope of service was signed by the Group with customers but the customer contracts have not yet to be finalised.
+The Group determined that it is a service provider to the customers and the transaction price of the customer contracts would be sufficient to recover, based on historical experiences, the contract costs that had been and to be incurred.